ShalonnIngram/RAG_App_LC/README.md

 # Instructions
-- updated the .env file with your OpenAI credentials
+- update the .env file with your OpenAI credentials
 - start a virtual environment
 - run code and access application  `
 - select browse files